Christine8888/christine8888.github.io/_drafts/2024-12-22-upcoming-posts.markdown

     - [ ] including concrete scenarios for how mass automation happens
 - [ ] psychedelics
 - [ ] actually we are all religious https://www.avitalbalwit.com/post/action-at-once-rational-and-ardent
+- [ ] trying to rebuild my epistemics